-One of the easiest things you can do to protect your privacy is use private browsing mode.
-In private browsing mode, websites are limited on the information that they’re allowed to track, and none of your browsing history or login information is saved, which prevents other users of the same device from seeing what you just did during your browsing session.
+One of the easiest things you can do to protect your privacy is to use private browsing mode (On Chrome, it’s called Incognito Mode).
+In private browsing mode, websites are limited on the information they’re allowed to track, and none of your browsing history or login information is saved, preventing other users of the same device from seeing what you just did during your browsing session.

-Turning on private browsing mode is very straightforward and can be accomplished in these simple steps:
+Turning on Safari private browsing mode is straightforward and can be accomplished in these simple steps:

-Step 3: The Safari interface should turn from light to dark, indicating that you’re in private browsing mode.
+The Safari interface should turn dark from light, indicating you’re in private browsing mode.

 All of these settings have an impact on your privacy, and it’s a good idea to configure these settings responsibly.